 - Album– $19.99 (though these always go 50% off at local scrapbook stores)

 Total cost: $155.96, or $2.99 per week – Now this is the bare minimum, of course.
 You will incur additional costs for buying a variety of page protectors for your stash, adding additional embellishments (unless you have them already), etc. You can certainly save some money if you buy the digital kit and then print your own cards, but honestly, the time and ink of doing that makes it seem like it would be a wash, in my opinion.

 Personally, I think $156 for something that is going to be passed down to generations AND IS FUN is totally worth it.
 Scrapbooking has never been a super cheap hobby ($1 for a single piece of cardstock?! $5.99 for thickers?!), but it is one that has changed my perspective on how I view the world, and for that I am so thankful.

-One reader cited that to do Project Life digitally and then print the book, it cost her $135.
+One reader said that to do Project Life digitally and then print the book, it cost her $135.
 So, I would say it is pretty equal, especially when you figure that you can get print deals + albums at Michaels for around $10.
-(For another break down of the digital cost of Project Life, check out Sheri’s post.)
+(For another breakdown of the digital cost of Project Life, check out Sheri’s post.)

 How much do you spend a month on Project Life?

 I don’t know, but based on the number above, I would guess it works out to about $20-$30 a month.
 Some months would be more (if I am buying supplies) and some months would be less, but I think that is a good range.
 (You will notice this works out to be more than the cost outlined above.
 That is because I use a variety of page protectors sizes, print from home (which is more expensive) and buy extra stickers, cards, etc. for my album.)